StarterSquad/startersquad.com/_posts/2013-10-23-responsive-collaboration.md

 I wrote earlier about [our way of doing distributed development][1].
 The learning continues.
 In this post I explain the rules that we apply to ourselves to keep the team flow and collaboration going.

-These are the rules that make it possible for StarterSquad to deliver *high quality MVP's*.
+These are the rules that make it possible for StarterSquad to deliver *high quality MVPs*.
 The rules are short, and easy to remember.

 If you're part of a distributed team, you can introduce these rules and you'll see that things get better quickly.